Flaunt It (album)

-Flaunt It is the debut studio album by British new wave band Sigue Sigue Sputnik, released on 28 July 1986 by Parlophone.
+Flaunt It is the debut studio album by the British new wave band Sigue Sigue Sputnik, released on 28 July 1986 by Parlophone.
 The album featured remixes of their hit singles "Love Missile F1-11" and "21st Century Boy" and peaked at number 10 on the UK Albums Chart.

 Adverts

 Flaunt It was unique in that the band sold spots between songs for advertisements.
-Ultimately, ads for L'Oréal, i-D magazine, the short-lived London pirate television station NeTWork 21, and London's Kensington Market clothing shop Pure Sex were complemented by fictitious ads for the Sputnik Corporation and the (unreleased) Sigue Sigue Sputnik Computer Game; a spoken word advertisement (narrated by the Sputnik Corporation voiceover) for EMI closes the album.
+Ultimately, ads for L'Oréal, i-D magazine, the short-lived London pirate television station Network 21, and London's Kensington Market clothing shop Pure Sex were complemented by fictitious ads for the Sputnik Corporation and the (unreleased) Sigue Sigue Sputnik Computer Game; a spoken word advertisement (narrated by the Sputnik Corporation voiceover) for EMI closes the album.
 All original CD versions and the version released in Germany also include an ad for Tempo, a lifestyle magazine.
 The liner notes include small print ads for the various advertisers, as well.

 Originally, the album was going to feature eight different adverts for the UK, US and Japan releases.
 However, band member Tony James was unable to secure different adverts, so the releases in the US and Japan featured the same adverts as the UK version.
 The eight adverts lasted up to 30 seconds long and reportedly each cost $1,500.
 Before the album's release, James said "We could earn $150,000 before we sell a single copy.
 Ultimately, the profits could be used to reduce the price of records".